rackerlabs/support-how-to/content/cloud-servers/manage-a-cloud-server.md

 You can perform the following essential management tasks without logging directly into your server:

-- Click **Emergency Console** to open Linux shell window or Windows command prompt window so that you can issue commands directly on your server.
+- Click **Emergency Console** to open the Linux shell window or Windows® command prompt window so that you can issue commands directly on your server.
 - Click **Reboot** to restart the server.
 - Click **Resize** to vertically scale your computing power (not available for all servers).
-- Click **Change Password** to change the root password on Linux servers or the Administrator password on Windows.
+- Click **Change Password** to change the root password on Linux servers or the password for the administrator on Windows®.

     **Note:** This command requires an automatic reboot of your server.
 Remember to save your data before issuing this command.

-- Click **Create Check**.

 - Click **Delete Server** to delete a server when you no longer need it.
 You will lose any saved data and the IP address assigned to the server.